 “Ghillie Basan is an exceptionally talented individual and an unsung hero of the culinary world in Scotland and beyond.
 A gifted and prolific writer, cook, presenter, recipe developer, storyteller, tourism provider and so much more, she plays a key role in the country’s food, drink and tourism landscape.”

 Fiona Richmond, Head of Regional Food, Food and Drink Scotland

 Writer, broadcaster, and food anthropologist, Ghillie Basan has been dubbed ‘The Original Spice Girl’ and ‘World Food Expert.’
-Her informative and internationally acclaimed books have been nominated for the Glenfiddich, the Guild of Food Writers’, and the Cordon Bleu World Food Media awards; they have appeared regularly in the ‘Best of the Best’ and ‘Top 50’ lists; and she has been described as one of the ‘finest writers on Middle Eastern food’.
-Her food and travel articles have appeared in the Sunday Herald, Scotland on Sunday, the Sunday Times, the Press & Journal, BBC Good Food Magazine, TasteTurkey, Eatinmagazine, Diet & Nutrition USA, and various internet sites and magazines.
-She has also been short-listed ‘Pasta Journalist of the Year’ and is a member of the Guild of Food Writers.
+Her informative and internationally acclaimed books have been nominated for the Glenfiddich and the Guild of Food Writers Awards, the Cordon Bleu World Food Media Award, they have appeared regularly in the ‘Best of the Best’ and ‘Top 50’ lists; and she has been described as one of the ‘finest writers on Middle Eastern food’.

-‘More domestic river sprite than domestic goddess, Ghillie seems completely at home in the wilds ….
+“More domestic river sprite than domestic goddess, Ghillie seems completely at home in the wilds ….
 She’s upbeat and realistic.”
-Scotland on Sunday

-To get in touch with Ghillie to hire as a consultant, or to book a workshop, please go to the contact page.
+To get in touch with Ghillie to cater for an event, to hire as a global food advisor or to book a workshop, please go to the contact page.